juke32/nbtdatparse.py/README.md

 1. Highlight the top row of the Data tab
 - Click sort and filter
 - Select filter
-2. At the top of the page select the dropdown arrows and select and sort however you need
+2. The top row should now have dropdown arrows, select and sort however you need

 ----
 ## here is what mine looked like at the end